rhdpd/Eye/README.md

 ### You can enjoy this animation at <a href="https://rhdpd.github.io/Eye/"> Eyes </a>

-Future state: I would like to add a face to these eyes, with animated lips with sound effect.
+🔮 Future ideas - I would like to add a face to these eyes, with animated lips with sound effect.